 Spiritual Formation for Everyone

 At the Iona Collaborative, our core mission is to provide spiritual formation for everyone.
 The courses and programs offered by the Iona Collaborative are meant to satisfy a wide range of formational needs.
-The Iona Collaborative serves a broad range of people, from continuing education requirements for clergy, counselors, and others, to accredited Clinical Pastoral Education (CPE), to providing resources for lay formation and spiritual care in congregations, workplaces, and all settings where ministry takes place.
+The Iona Collaborative serves a broad range of people, from continuing education requirements for clergy, counselors, and others, to providing resources for lay formation and spiritual care in congregations, workplaces, and all settings where ministry takes place.